aerogear/aerogear-digger/docker/jenkins1-centos/README.md

-# Aerogear Jenkins openshift docker image
+# AeroGear Digger Jenkins Master OpenShift Docker image

-This directory contains the Docker source for Jenkins master and slaves for AeroGear Digger.
+This directory contains the Docker source for Jenkins master for AeroGear Digger.

+This is the source for image in Docker Hub: <https://hub.docker.com/r/aerogear/jenkins-1-centos7/>

 ## Why another image?

 OpenShift Jenkins Docker images use "source to image" approach for customizing Jenkins plugins and configuration.
 We make use of the "source to image" so that any changes made to the Jenkins configuration and plugins would be persisted.

-For base image source code and documentation please refer to https://github.com/openshift/jenkins
+For base image source code and documentation please refer to <https://github.com/openshift/jenkins>.

 ## Building

-S2I build is required in order to install new plugins and configuration Install s2i build tool from: https://github.com/openshift/source-to-image/releases/tag/v1.1.3 Build openshift jenkins image with our modifications on your local machine
+S2I build is required in order to install new plugins and configuration.

+Install `s2i` build tool from: <https://github.com/openshift/source-to-image/releases/tag/v1.1.3>

+Build OpenShift Jenkins image with modifications on your local machine:

     cd jenkins1-centos
     docker build . -t aerogear/jenkins-1-centos7-s2i